 We have an Anti-Insider Trading Policy that governs all Company employees, including our executive officers and Directors.
-The policy imposes limits as to when and how our executives and Directors can engage in transactions in our securities, and that prohibits short sales of our Common Stock by any Company personnel.

-While we do not have a formal policy that restricts our executives and Directors from entering into hedging transactions with respect to our stock, any such transactions would be subject to the provisions of our Anti-Insider Trading Policy.
+The policy imposes limits as to when and how individuals can engage in transactions in our securities, and prohibits short sales of our Common Stock by any Company personnel.
+While we do not have a formal policy that restricts our executive officers and Directors from entering into hedging transactions with respect to our stock, any such transactions would be subject to the provisions of our Anti-Insider Trading Policy.